mattn/vim-lsp-settings/README.md

 * root_uri_patterns (List)
 * semantic_highlight (Dictionary)

-If you installed ruby but not solargraph, you can install solargraph with the following command.

 If you have some Language Servers and want to use specified the server:

 ```vim